-- 3. Type admin for the user name and type your password. - If you did not yet personalize your password, type password for the password. - 4.
-Click the OK button. - The BASIC Home page displays. - 5.
-Select ADVANCED > USB Functions > ReadySHARE Storage.
+- Type admin for the user name and type your password.If you did not yet personalize your password, type password for the password. - 4.
+Click the OK button.

 The previous figure shows a USB device attached to the modem router.